-Currently, immunotherapy in skin melanomas is mostly related to the usage of immune control checkpoint PD-1 in monotherapy (nivolumab in fixed does 240 mg every two weeks or 480 mg every four weeks or pembrolizumab 200 mg every three weeks) (I, A) [37-39] or in combination with anti-CTLA-4 antibodies (I, B) [40].
+Currently, immunotherapy in skin melanomas is mostly related to the usage of immune control checkpoints PD-1 in monotherapy (nivolumab 3 mg/kg of body weight every two weeks or pembrolizumab 2 mg/kg of body weight every three weeks) [29-31] [I, A] or in combination with anti-CTLA-4 antibodies [32] [I, B].
 These agents have been proven in clinical practice, in monotherapy or in combination with ipilimumab, to give long-lasting clinical benefit in some patient with advanced melanomas and significant response rates (reaching 50%) and one-year survival rates of 70-80%.
-The use of nivolumab or pembrolizumab results in two-year survival rates of 50-60% (median survival exceeds two years; three-year survival rate reaches about 45%), with acceptable toxicity (about 15% in grade 3/4, which is significantly less than for ipilimumab); however, the most severe symptom also results from autoimmune toxicity.
-Clinical studies confirmed a higher efficacy of pembrolizumab concerning the overall survival and disease-free survival time compared to ipilimumab in first-line therapy and compared to chemotherapy after failure of prior therapy [37-39].
-In recently published results of a clinical trial that compared efficacy of nivolumab in monotherapy, ipilimumab in monotherapy, and a combination of both drugs, nivolumab was revealed to be more effective than ipilimumab (the median disease-free survival time reached, respectively, 6.9 vs. 2.9 months); however, the combination of both drugs had the highest efficacy (the median disease-free survival was 11.5 months).
+The use of nivolumab or pembrolizumab results in two-year survival rates of 50-60% (median survival exceeds two years, three-year survival rate reaches about 45%), with acceptable toxicity (about 15% in grade 3/4, which is significantly less than for ipilimumab); however, the most severe symptom also results from autoimmune toxicity.
+Clinical studies confirmed a higher efficacy of pembrolizumab concerning the overall survival and disease-free survival time compared to ipilimumab in first-line therapy, and compared to chemotherapy after failure of prior therapy [29-31].
+In recently published results of a clinical trial which compared efficacy of nivolumab in monotherapy, ipilimumab in monotherapy, and a combination of both drugs, nivolumab revealed to be more effective than ipilimumab (the median disease-free survival time reached respectively 6.9 vs. 2.9 months); however, the combination of both drugs had the highest efficacy (the median disease-free survival was 11.5 months).
 The combination therapy was the best option in the case of low PD-L1 expression in the neoplastic tissue (< 5%).
-In the case of high PD-L1 expression (> 5%) the results of nivolumab therapy in monotherapy or in combination with ipilimumab were comparable, as were the overall survival results [40].
-The results of combined ipilimumab and nivolumab therapy were also better when a BRAF gene mutation was present; however, in the whole group of patients [41] the improvement in three-year survival rates in the combination therapy arm compared to monotherapy with nivolumab reached only 6%: 58% vs. 52%, respectively.
-The adverse events in Common Terminology Criteria for Adverse Events (CTCAE) grade 3-4 were significantly more frequent in the combined therapy arm (56.5%) compared to 19% in the nivolumab and 27% in the ipilimumab arm.
+In the case of high PD--L1 expression (> 5%) the results of nivolumab therapy in monotherapy or in combination with ipilimumab were comparable, and similarly overall survival results [32].
+The results of combined ipilimumab and nivolumab therapy were also better when a BRAF gene mutation was present; however, in the whole group of patients [33] the improvement in three-years survival rates in the combination therapy arm compared to monotherapy with nivolumab reached only 6%: 58% vs. 52%, respectively.
+The adverse events in Common Terminology Criteria for Adverse Events (CTCAE) grade 3-4 were significantly more frequent in the combined therapy arm (56.55%) compared to 19% in nivolumab and 27% in the ipilimumab arm.

-In the clinical study a therapy with anti-PD-L1 antibody, pembrolizumab, was maximally continued for two years.
-In the group of 104 patients who accomplished the two-year therapy period, 102 persons (98%) are still alive while the nine-month disease progression-free survival rate reached 91% (which means that in the majority of patients disease control was maintained even when the active therapy had been stopped).
-Based on available literature data, it is now possible to consider discontinuing immunotherapy with anti-PD1 antibodies in patients who have an objective response after two years of treatment (CR, PR) / clinical benefit (II, B) [42].
+In the clinical study a therapy with anti PD-L1 antibody, pembrolizumab, was maximally continued for two years.
+In the group of 104 patients who accomplished the two-year therapy period, 102 persons (98%) are still alive while the nine-month disease progression-free survival rate reached 91% (which means that in the majority of patients disease control is maintained even when the active therapy had been stopped) [II, B] [34].

-In light of the presented results of the clinical studies, ipilimumab should not constitute an essential type of immunotherapy in patients with advanced melanomas, because it is less efficient than anti PD-L1 antibodies and has a worse safety profile.
-The therapy should be started from anti PD-L1 (nivolumab or pembrolizumab) in monotherapy (I, A).
-The issue of combined therapy with anti-CTLA-4 antibodies requires further investigation, the use of combination of anti-CTLA-4 with ant-PD-1 is specifically justified in patients with asymptomatic brain metastases to CNS (II, B).
+In light of the presented results of the clinical studies, ipilimumab should not constitute an essential type of immunotherapy in patients with advanced melanomas because it is less efficient than anti PD-L1 antibodies and has a worse safety profile.
+The therapy should be started from anti PD-L1 (nivolumab or pembrolizumab) in monotherapy [I, A].
+The issue of combined therapy with anti-CTLA-4 antibodies requires further investigation.